Brittanysacha/Mini-Project/README.md

 These performance metrics provide insights into the model's ability to predict loan approval outcomes accurately and effectively.

 ## Challanges
 In this project, there were certain limitations that should be taken into consideration.
 Firstly, the combination of complex cleaning and feature engineering functions within a pipeline posed a significant challenge.
-It required careful handling to ensure the smooth integration of these processes.
+It required careful handling to ensure the smooth integration of these processes, as well as a lot of debugging to make sure the different elements occered in the right order and fit together.

 Additionally, the availability of limited data restricted the use of more sophisticated models.
 With a smaller dataset, there was a need to exercise caution to avoid overfitting and ensure the model's generalizability.
 Finally, despite implementing imputation techniques to address missing data, the overall accuracy of the results may have been affected by the incompleteness of the available data.
 This limitation highlights the importance of having comprehensive and reliable data to achieve more accurate predictions.

 ## Future Goals
 In the future, there are several goals that can be pursued to enhance the model and its capabilities.
 Firstly, running the model on a larger dataset can provide more data points and improve the prediction accuracy.
 This can be achieved by gathering additional loan application data or expanding the existing dataset.